datkk06/OpenStack-Tutorial/Content/provider-network.md

 ###Provider Network Scenario
 The basic Neutron configuration uses tenant networks to provide internet access to the instances.
 All traffic coming from the Compute nodes is routed through the Network node.
-In this sections we are going to enhance the basic scenario by introducing advanced features of the Neutron Service.
+In this sections we are going to change the basic scenario by introducing Provider networks where instances on Compute nodes are directly attached to the physical network.

 ####Flat Provider network scenario
 Provider networks are created by the OpenStack administrator and map directly to an existing physical network in the data center.
 Use flat provider networks to connect instances directly to the external network.